Kirity/cicd-pieline-as-code-demo/README.md

 * [Improvements](https://github.com/Kirity/cicd-pieline-as-code-demo/blob/master/README.md#improvements)

 # Introduction
-In this project CICD pipeline is created with CloudFormation templates for a AWS Lambda function.
+In this project CICD pipeline is created with CloudFormation templates for an AWS Lambda function.
-To achive this the following tools, services are used.
+To achieve this the following tools and services are employed.

 [GitHub](https://github.com/): as a version control system and code repository.